pelmesh619/splimer/README.md

 * If you what to rename your output files after a program's work, do it with all of them, otherwise, they will be ignored while merging

-(i am just lazy to think about all those ploblems)
+(i am just lazy to think about all those problems)